 Rob Roberge is the author of the memoir Liar (Crown, 2016), and Cheryl Strayed has called his writing “both drop-dead gorgeous and mind-bendingly smart.”
 He is also the author of four books of fiction, most recently The Cost of Living (Other Voices Books, 2013).
 He teaches in UC Riverside’s Palm Desert MFA in Writing Program, and his work has been widely published and anthologized.
 Along with his writing, Roberge plays solo, with the root-rock outfit The Danbury Shakes, and the art-punk band The Urinals, who’ve had their work covered by, among others, The Gun Club, The Minutemen, and Yo La Tengo.
 He lives in San Pedro, CA.

 If you are a fan of the FSU Seminoles or a resident of Florida, you know – or should know – about the writings of Tallahassee’s own Diane Roberts.
 Her latest book, Tribal, a comic, critical analysis of a Southern intellectual’s love of FSU football and distaste for the excesses that go with it, made several Best of Book lists in 2015.
 Dr. Roberts is a professor of creative writing at Florida State who received her undergraduate degree at FSU and doctorate at Oxford University in England.
 The author of four books, she is known for her spot-on interpretations of Southern culture and her sardonic sense of humor.
 She writes op-ed articles for major newspapers and has been a commentator for NPR and the BBC.
-She’ll be appearing at Word of South with the author Wendy Rawlings.
+Diane will be appearing at Word of South with the author and political consultant Rick Wilson.

 Marshall Ruffin is a guitarist, singer and songwriter from Atlanta whose musical style mixes blues and rock.
 Ruffin also plays gospel in church on Sundays.
 He has recorded two EPs and a new album that will be on sale during his performance at Word of South.
 Ruffin has performed and recorded as the guitarist and backing vocalist for Lonnie Holley, another 2016 festival artist, with whom he recently toured Europe.
 His song “Light The Way” was featured during their appearance in London on BBC Radio 6.
 Ruffin was the winner of the 39th Eddie’s Attic Songwriter Shootout in 2013.
 Marshall will be appearing at Word of South with the writer and editor Chuck Reece.